intuition-dev/INTUITION2/PERSPECTIVES/slides/3_conclusion/aMORE.md

-## Meta&reg; with Docker admin, give you 10X better web app development productivity.
-For example, when we went from 2nd GL to 3GL.
-It includes an admin/build server, selected tech stack and a recommended software development management methodology.
-So work of 5 devs in 6 months can be done by 2 devs in 3 weeks.
+### METAbake&trade; is a development productivity suite.
+It should allow you to deliver 10 times faster than on a LAMP stack.
+We have found that - with METAbake&trade; - the work of 5 developers over 3 months can be done by 2 developers in 3 weeks.
+We expect you to achieve the same productivity gains.

 ## How 10X?
 Here are the tenants of the confident Meta&reg; software development manager: